Drakynfly/HeartGraph/README.md

 ### HeartCanvas
 A toolset for displaying and editing a `UHeartGraph` using entirely UMG widgets.
 Essentially meant to replicate unreal's native `UEdGraph` editor, except with far more customization, to tailor the graph's appearance and behavior to the needs of the project.

+### HeartScene
+An alternative visualization method using scene components, allowing for full 3D graph visualizers.

 ### HeartEditor
 A (currently WIP) asset authoring tool for Heart graphs using Unreal's native UEdGraph toolset.
 Such a workflow allows for creating a graph inside the Unreal Engine Editor, and viewing it using HeartCanvas at runtime (such as a perk tree).